cicero343/cicero343.github.io/_posts/2024-08-23-Uncovering-Hidden-Information-in-Files.md

 <h4>hexedit</h4>

 hexedit is a hex editor that allows you to view and edit the raw binary data of files.
-It represents the data in both hexadecimal and ASCII formats, making it possible to manipulate the file at a low level.
-This tool is useful for tasks like modifying file headers, performing manual patching, or inspecting binary content.
+It's useful for tasks like modifying file headers, performing manual patching, or inspecting binary content.

 In the images below you can see that we've changed the hex code for this .png file and now the 'file' command thinks it's a PDF file!